-- 1.1 The purpose of this report is to provide the Scrutiny Committee with the opportunity to comment on an illustrative Housing Revenue Account (HRA) Budget.
-The Cabinet will be meeting on 5 February to recommend to Council an HRA budget for 2019/20, including the level of rent and service charges.
-The illustrative budget is based on a number of key assumptions set out in the report regarding income from rent and service charges; expenditure commitments contained within the HRA 30 year Business Plan and Asset Management Strategy and indicative spending requirements to support inflationary pressures and identified investment priorities. - 1.2 This report takes account of the HRA Rent Strategy 2012 2017 which was approved by the Executive on 7 January 2013 and changes by the Department for Communities and Local Government with regard rents for social housing from 2016/17.
+- 1.1 The purpose of this report is to provide a recommended Housing Revenue Account (HRA) Budget including the level of rent and service charges. - 1.2 The recommended budget is based on a number of key assumptions set out in the report regarding income from rent and service charges; expenditure commitments contained within the HRA 30 year Business Plan and Asset Management Strategy and indicative spending requirements to support inflationary pressures and identified investment priorities. - 1.3 This report takes account of the HRA Rent Strategy 2012 2017 which was approved by the Executive on 7 January 2013 and changes by the Department for Communities and Local Government with regard rents for social housing from 2016/17. - 1.4 The Communities and Housing Scrutiny Committee considered the recommended budget on 21 January 2019.